 Not as powerful as others

 Seventh Generation products make green cleaning easy, and the brand's Dishwasher Detergent Gel is no exception.
 Thanks to a blend of earth-sourced minerals and plant-based ingredients, the formula is good for your dishes and the environment.
-You won't find any phosphate or gluten in its mix.
+You won't find any phosphates or gluten in its mix.

 Additionally, the detergent calls on essential oils and botanical extracts to deliver the delicious lemon scent to your kitchen.
 Now, it may be less powerful and require you to rinse your dishes well before putting them into the dishwasher.
 It may also cloud your glassware, causing you to want to hand-wash your wine glasses.
 Be prepared to put in a little extra work from time to time.